level-level/Clarkson-Core/readme.txt

 == Changelog ==

+= 0.4.4 - March 8, 2021 =

+* Extracts twig instantiation to seperate method to run it only once.
+* Introduce clarkson_core_template_context from Clarkson Core 1.0.
+* Fixes rendering of templates in symlinked folders while keeping the old WordPress template hierarchy fallback method intact.

 = 0.4.2 - August 19, 2019 =

 * Fixes #165, incorrect null value when no terms are linked to a post.